Aug 16th - 31st: Back to Taos Post Right Hip Surgeries

 Thankfully, I have an incredible community of trusted local providers to lean on, but the toll of constant advocacy is heavy.
 I feel frustrated and sad, but I also trust it will work out.

-Lesson: Even with a great community, it takes persistence to ensure care is coordinated.
+Even with a great community, it takes persistence to ensure care is coordinated.
 Advocacy is exhausting — but it’s how I keep myself safe.

 Balance: I canceled a few appointments this week because my system simply couldn’t handle more input.
 I want to reconnect with my trusted local providers, but right now I can’t do more than one obligation a day.
 For now, I’m focusing on rest and letting my system settle.
 We will see how this weekend unfolds and I’ll go day by day next week; I’m grateful to my providers for understanding this need and remaining flexible as I heal.